 The larger issue of human cloning itself will continue to be a topic of great ethical debate in the decades to come.
 But if the practice becomes legal and accepted, then the stockpiling of prime genetic material for future cloning will likely happen as an extension of current trends.

-Explore the links on the next page to learn more about cloning and genetics.
+Explore the links below to learn more about cloning and genetics.